vishvAsa/AgamaH/hinduism/articles/muller-max/india_what_it_can_teach_us/7_VEDA_AND_VEDANTA.md

 This, in time, gave rise to much abuse, like the alms bestowed on the Church during the Middle Ages.
 But in the beginning the motive was excellent.
 It was simply a wish to benefit others, arising from the conviction, felt more strongly in the presence of death than at any other time, that as we can carry nothing out of this world, we ought to do as much good as possible in the world with our worldly goods.
 At _S_râddhas the Brâhma_n_as were said to represent the sacrificial fire into which the gifts should be thrown.[^310] If we translate here Brâhma_n_as by priests, we can easily understand why there should have been in later times so strong a feeling against _S_râddhas.
 But priest is a very bad rendering of Brâhma_n_a.
 The Brâhma_n_as were, socially and intellectually, a class of men of high breeding.
 They were a recognized and, no doubt, a most essential element in the ancient society of India.
 As they lived for others, and were excluded from most of the lucrative pursuits of life, it was a social, and it soon became a religious duty, that they should be supported by the community at large.
 Great care was taken that the recipients of such bounty as was bestowed at _S_râddhas should be strangers, neither friends nor enemies, and in no way related to the family.
 Thus Âpastamba says:[^311] "The food eaten (at a _S_râddha) by persons related to the giver is a gift offered to goblins.
 It reaches neither the Manes nor the Gods."
 A man who tried to curry favor by bestowing _S_râddhika gifts, was called by an opprobrious name, a _S_râddha-mitra.[^312]

+[^312]: Manu III.
+138, 140.

+[^311]: L. c. p.
+142.

+[^310]: Âpastamba II.
+16, 3, Brâhma_n_âs tv âhavanîyârthe.

 Without denying therefore that in later times the system of _S_râddhas may have degenerated, I think we can perceive that it sprang from a pure source, and, what for our present purpose is even more important, from an intelligible source.

 Let us now return to the passage in the G_ri_hya-sûtras of Â_s_valâyana, where we met for the first time with the name of _S_râddha.[^313] It was the _S_râddha to be given for the sake of the Departed, after his ashes had been collected in an urn and buried.
 This _S_râddha is called ekoddish_t_a,[^314] or, as we should say, personal.
 It was meant for one person only, not for the three ancestors, nor for all the ancestors.
 Its object was in fact to raise the departed to the rank of a Pit_ri_, and this had to be achieved by _S_râddha offerings continued during a whole year.
 This at least is the general, and, most likely, the original rule. Âpastamba says that the _S_râddha for a deceased relative should be performed every day during the year, and that after that a monthly _S_râddha only should be performed or none at all, that is, no more personal _S_râddha,[^315] because the departed shares henceforth in the regular Pârva_n_a-_s_râddhas.[^316] _S_ânkhâyana says the same,[^317] namely that the personal _S_râddha lasts for a year, and that then "the Fourth" is dropped, _i.e._ the great-grandfather was dropped, the grandfather became the great-grandfather, the father the grandfather, while the lately Departed occupied the father's place among the three principal Pit_ris_.[^318] This was called the Sapi_nd_îkara_n_a, _i.e._ the elevating of the departed to the rank of an ancestor.

+[^318]: A pratyâbdikam ekoddish_t_am on the anniversary of the deceased is mentioned by Gobhilîya, l. c. p.
+1011.

+[^317]: "G_ri_hya-sûtras," ed.
+Oldenberg, p.
+83.

+[^316]: "Gobhilîya G_ri_hya-sûtras," p.
+1023.

+[^315]: One of the differences between the acts before and after the Sapi_nd_îkara_n_a is noted by Sâlankâyana:—Sapi_nd_îkara_n_am yâvad _rig_udarbhai_h_ pit_ri_kriyâ Sapi_nd_îkara_n_âd ûrdhva_m_ dvigu_n_air vidhivad bhavet.
+"Gobhilîya G_ri_hya-sûtras," p.
+930.

+[^314]: It is described as a vik_ri_ti of the Pârva_n_a-_s_râddha in "Gobhilîya G_ri_hya-sûtras," p.
+1011.

+[^313]: "Â_s_v.
+G_ri_hya-sûtras" IV.
+5, 8.

 There are here, as elsewhere, many exceptions.
 Gobhila allows six months instead of a year, or even a Tripaksha,[^319] _i.e._ three half-months; and lastly, any auspicious event (v_ri_ddhi) may become the occasion of the Sapi_nd_îkara_n_a.[^320]

+[^320]: "_S_ânkh.
+G_ri_hya," p.
+83; "Gobh.
+G_ri_hya," p.
+1024.
+According to some authorities the ekoddish_t_a is called nava, new, during ten days; navami_s_ra, mixed, for six months; and purâ_n_a, old, afterward.
+"Gobhilîya G_ri_hya-sûtras," p.
+1020.

+[^319]: "Gobhilîya G_ri_hya-sûtras," p.
+1039.

 The full number of _S_râddhas necessary for the Sapi_nd_ana is sometimes given as sixteen, viz., the first, then one in each of the twelve months, then two semestral ones, and lastly the Sapi_nd_ana.
 But here too much variety is allowed, though, if the Sapi_nd_ana takes place before the end of the year, the number of sixteen _S_râddhas has still to be made up.[^321]

 When the _S_râddha is offered on account of an auspicious event, such as a birth or a marriage, the fathers invoked are not the father, grandfather, and great-grandfather, who are sometimes called a_s_rumukha, with tearful faces, but the ancestors before them, and they are called nândîmukha, or joyful.[^322]

+[^322]: "Gobhilîya," l. c. p.
+1047.

+[^321]: "Gobhilîya," l. c. p.
+1032.

 Colebrooke,[^323] to whom we owe an excellent description of what a _S_râddha is in modern times, took evidently the same view.
 "The first set of funeral ceremonies," he writes, "is adapted to effect, by means of oblations, the re-embodying of the soul of the deceased, after burning his corpse.
 The apparent scope of the second set is to raise his shade from this world, where it would else, according to the notions of the Hindus, continue to roam among demons and evil spirits, up to heaven, and then deify him, as it were, among the manes of departed ancestors.
 For this end, a _S_râddha should regularly be offered to the deceased on the day after the mourning expires; twelve other _S_râddhas _singly_ to the deceased in twelve successive months; similar obsequies at the end of the third fortnight, and also in the sixth month, and in the twelfth; and the oblation called Sapi_nd_ana on the first anniversary of his decease.[^324] At this Sapi_nd_ana _S_râddha, which is the last of the ekoddish_t_a _s_râddhas, four funeral cakes are offered to the deceased and his three ancestors, that consecrated to the deceased being divided into three portions and mixed with the other three cakes.
 The portion retained is often offered to the deceased, and the act of union and fellowship becomes complete."[^325]

+[^325]: See this subject most exhaustively treated, particularly in its bearings on the law of inheritance, in Rajkumar Sarvâdhikâri's "Tagore Law Lectures for 1880," p.
+93.

+[^324]: Colebrooke adds that in most provinces the periods for these sixteen ceremonies, and for the concluding obsequies entitled Sapi_nd_ana, are anticipated, and the whole is completed on the second or third day; after which they are again performed at the proper times, but in honor of the whole set of progenitors instead of the deceased singly.
+It is this which Dr. Donner, in his learned paper on the "Pi_nd_apit_ri_ya_gñ_a" (p.
+11), takes as the general rule.

+[^323]: "Life and Essays," ii. p.
+195.

 When this system of _S_râddhas had once been started, it seems to have spread very rapidly.
 We soon hear of the monthly _S_râddha, not only in memory of one person lately deceased, but as part of the Pit_ri_ya_gñ_a, and as obligatory, not only on householders (agnimat), but on other persons also, and, not only on the three upper castes, but even, without hymns, on _S_ûdras,[^326] and as to be performed, not only on the day of New-Moon, but on other days also,[^327] whenever there was an opportunity.
 Gobhila seems to look upon the Pi_nd_apit_ri_ya_gñ_a, as itself a _S_râddha,[^328] and the commentator holds that, even if there are no pi_nd_as or cakes, the Brâhmans ought still to be fed.
 This _S_râddha, however, is distinguished from the other, the true _S_râddha, called Anvâhârya, which follows it,[^329] and which is properly known by the name of Pârva_n_a _S_râddha.

+[^329]: Gobhila IV.
+4, 3, itarad anvâhâryam.
+But the commentators add anagner amâvasyâ_s_râddham, nânvâhâryam.
+According to Gobhila there ought to be the Vai_s_vadeva offering and the Bali offering at the end of each Pârva_n_a-_s_râddha; see "Gobhilîya G_ri_hya-sûtras," p.
+1005, but no Vai_s_vadeva at an ekoddish_t_a _s_râddha, l. c. p.
+1020.

+[^328]: See p.
+666, and p.
+1008.
+G_ri_hyakâra_h_ pi_nd_apit_ri_ya_gñ_asya _s_râddhatvam âha.

+[^327]: L. c. p.
+897.

+[^326]: "Gobhilîya G_ri_hya-sûtras," p.
+892.

 The same difficulties which confront us when we try to form a clear conception of the character of the various ancestral ceremonies, were felt by the Brâhmans themselves, as may be seen from the long discussions in the commentary on the _S_râddha-kalpa[^330] and from the abusive language used by _K_andrakânta Tarkâlankâra against Raghunandana.
 The question with them assumes the form of what is pradhâna (primary) and what is anga (secondary) in these sacrifices, and the final result arrived at is that sometimes the offering of cakes is pradhâna, as in the Pi_nd_apit_ri_ya_gñ_a, sometimes the feeding of Brâhmans only, as in the Nitya-_s_râddha, sometimes both, as in the Sapi_nd_ikara_n_a.

+[^330]: L. c. pp. 1005-1010; "Nirnayasindhu," p.
+270.

 We may safely say, therefore, that not a day passed in the life of the ancient people of India on which they were not reminded of their ancestors, both near and distant, and showed their respect for them, partly by symbolic offerings to the Manes, partly by charitable gifts to deserving persons, chiefly Brâhmans.
 These offertories varied from the simplest, such as milk and fruits, to the costliest, such as gold and jewels.
 The feasts given to those who were invited to officiate or assist at a _S_râddha seem in some cases to have been very sumptuous,[^331] and what is very important, the eating of meat, which in later times was strictly forbidden in many sects, must, when the Sûtras were written, have been fully recognized at these feasts, even to the killing and eating of a cow.[^332]

+[^332]: Kalau tâvad gavâlambho mâ_m_sadâna_m_ _k_a _s_râddhe nishiddham, Gobhilena tu madhyamâsh_t_akâyâ_m_ vâstukarma_n_i _k_a gavâlambho vihita_h_, mâ_m_sa_k_aru_s_ _k_ânvash_t_akya_s_râddhe; Gobhilîya G_ri_hya-sûtra, ed. "_K_andrakânta Tarkâlankâra, Vi_gñ_apti," p.
+8.

+[^331]: See Burnell, "The Law of Partition," p.
+31.

 This shows that these _S_râddhas, though, possibly of later date than the Pit_ri_ya_gñ_as, belong nevertheless to a very early phase of Indian life.
 And though much may have been changed in the outward form of these ancient ancestral sacrifices, their original solemn character has remained unchanged.
 Even at present, when the worship of the ancient Devas is ridiculed by many who still take part in it, the worship of the ancestors and the offering of _S_râddhas have maintained much of their old sacred character.
 They have sometimes been compared to the "communion" in the Christian Church, and it is certainly true that many natives speak of their funeral and ancestral ceremonies with a hushed voice and with real reverence.
 They alone seem still to impart to their life on earth a deeper significance and a higher prospect.
 I could go even a step further and express my belief, that the absence of such services for the dead and of ancestral commemorations is a real loss in our own religion.
 Almost every religion recognizes them as tokens of a loving memory offered to a father, to a mother, or even to a child, and though in many countries they may have proved a source of superstition, there runs through them all a deep well of living human faith that ought never to be allowed to perish.
 The early Christian Church had to sanction the ancient prayers for the Souls of the Departed, and in more southern countries the services on All Saints' and on All Souls' Day continue to satisfy a craving of the human heart which must be satisfied in every religion.[^333] We, in the North, shrink from these open manifestations of grief, but our hearts know often a deeper bitterness; nay, there would seem to be a higher truth than we at first imagine in the belief of the ancients that the souls of our beloved ones leave us no rest, unless they are appeased by daily prayers, or, better still, by daily acts of goodness in remembrance of them.[^334]

+[^334]: A deeper idea than affection inspired this custom.
+Every kinsman was always such, living or dead; and hence the service of the dead was sacred and essential.
+The _S_râddhas were adopted as the performance of such offices.
+There were twelve forms of this service: 1.
+The daily offering to ancestors.
+2. The _s_râddha for a person lately deceased, and not yet included with the pit_ri_s.
+3. The _s_râddha offered for a specific object.
+4. The offering made on occasions of rejoicing.
+5. The _s_râddha performed when the recently-departed has been incorporated among the Pit_ri_s.
+6. The _s_râddha performed on a parvan-day, _i.e._, new moon, the eighth day, fourteenth day, and full moon.
+7. The _s_râddha performed in a house of assembly for the benefit of learned men.
+8. Expiatory.
+9. Part of some other ceremony.
+10. Offered for the sake of the Devas.
+11. Performed before going on a journey.
+12. _S_râddha for the sake of wealth.
+The _s_râddhas may be performed in one's own house, or in some secluded and pure place.
+The number performed each year by those who can afford it varies considerably; but ninety-six appears to be the more common.
+The most fervent are the twelve new-moon rites; four Yuga and fourteen Manu rites; twelve corresponding to the passages of the sun into the zodiacal mansions, etc.—A. W.

+[^333]: It may be seriously doubted whether prayers _to_ the dead or _for_ the dead satisfy any craving of the human heart.
+With us in "the North," a shrinking from "open manifestations of grief" has nothing whatever to do with the matter.
+Those who refuse to engage in such worship believe and teach that the dead are not gods and cannot be helped by our prayers.
+Reason, not feeling, prevents such worship.—Am.
+Pubs.

 But there is still another Beyond that found expression in the ancient religion of India.
 Besides the Devas or Gods, and besides the Pit_ri_s or Fathers, there was a third world, without which the ancient religion of India could not have become what we see it in the Veda.
 That third Beyond was what the poets of the Veda call the _Ri_ta, and which I believe meant originally no more than "the straight line."
 It is applied to the straight line of the sun in its daily course, to the straight line followed by day and night, to the straight line that regulates the seasons, to the straight line which, in spite of many momentary deviations, was discovered to run through the whole realm of nature.
 We call that _Ri_ta, that straight, direct, or right line, when we apply it in a more general sense, _the Law of Nature_; and when we apply it to the moral world, we try to express the same idea again by speaking of the _Moral Law_, the law on which our life is founded, the eternal Law of Right and Reason, or, it may be, "that which makes for righteousness" both within us and without.[^335]

 And thus, as a thoughtful look on nature led to the first perception of bright gods, and in the end of a God of light, as love of our parents was transfigured into piety and a belief in immortality, a recognition of the straight lines in the world without, and in the world within, was raised into the highest faith, a faith in a law that underlies everything, a law in which we may trust, whatever befall, a law which speaks within us with the divine voice of conscience, and tells us "this is _ri_ta," "this is right," "this is true," whatever the statutes of our ancestors, or even the voices of our bright gods, may say to the contrary.[^336]

+[^336]: The same concept is found in the Platonic Dialogue between Sokrates and Euthyphrôn.
+The philosopher asks the diviner to tell what is holy and what impiety.
+"That which is pleasing to the gods is holy, and that which is not pleasing to them is impious" promptly replies the mantis, "To be holy is to be just," said Sokrates; "Is the thing holy because they love it, or do they love it because it is holy?"
+Euthyphrôn hurried away in alarm.
+He had acknowledged unwittingly that holiness or justice was supreme above all gods; and this highest concept, this highest faith, he dared not entertain.—A. W.

+[^335]: See "Hibbert Lectures," new ed. pp. 243-255.

 These three Beyonds are the three revelations of antiquity; and it is due almost entirely to the discovery of the Veda that we, in this nineteenth century of ours, have been allowed to watch again these early phases of thought and religion, which had passed away long before the beginnings of other literatures.[^337] In the Veda an ancient city has been laid bare before our eyes which, in the history of all other religions, is filled up with rubbish, and built over by new architects.
 Some of the earliest and most instructive scenes of our distant childhood have risen once more above the horizon of our memory which, until thirty or forty years ago, seemed to have vanished forever.

+[^337]: In Chinese we find that the same three aspects of religion and their intimate relationship were recognized, as, for instance, when Confucius says to the Prince of Sung: "Honor the sky (worship of Devas), reverence the Manes (worship of Pit_ri_s); if you do this, sun and moon will keep their appointed time (_Ri_ta)."
+Happel, "Altchinesische Reichsreligion," p.
+11.

 * * *